-To use this feature, it is necessary to first run a PyroSim simulation that calculates visibility.
-The visibility data is then imported into Pathfinder.
+To use this feature, it is necessary to first run a PyroSim simulation that outputs PLOT 3D SOOT Visibility data.
+This visibility data is then imported into Pathfinder and converted to an extinction coefficient using visibility factor C=3.
 The data is extracted for each occupant at their X-Y location and a Z height of 90% of the occupant height.
+This test uses the Fridolf et al setting for the Speed in Smoke advanced profile parameter.

-See the Pathfinder User Guide and Pathfinder Technical Reference for more details.
+See the Pathfinder User Guide for more details.

 This validation problem tests speed reduction for occupants as they move through different visibilities.
-The PyroSim model consists of separated regions where the soot mass fraction is defined to give visibilities of 0.5 m, 1.0 m, 2.0 m, 3.0 m, 4.0 m, 5.0 m, and infin m.
+The PyroSim model consists of separated regions where the soot mass fraction is defined to give visibilities of 0.5 m, 1.0 m, 2.0 m, 3.0 m, 4.0 m, 5.0 m, and ∞ m.

-The Pathfinder model is shown in Figure 123.
+The Pathfinder model is shown in Figure 122.
 Each room has a uniform visibility that results from the soot density.

-Figure 123.
+Figure 122.
 Pathfinder model to calculate speed in smoke.
 The values indicate visibility in the different rooms.

-A comparison of the calculated and expected speeds is shown in Figure 124.
+A comparison of the calculated and expected speeds is shown in Figure 123.